locationtech/geomesa/docs/user/nifi/conversions.rst

 GeoAvro Record Writer
 ~~~~~~~~~~~~~~~~~~~~~

 GeoMesa also provides a record writer which will write out data in the GeoAvro format.
-This component is configured as a service and then configured on a Processor which requires a record writer.
-The configuration mirrors that for the :ref:`nifi_record_input_configuration`.
+See
+:ref:`geoavro_record_writer` for more information.